 In this paper we propose three collective communication primitive implementations: Map-AllGather, Map-AllReduce and Map-Scatter.
 You can also identify MapReduce-MergeBroadcast as another collective communication primitive.
-Map-AllGather, Map-Allreduce and Map-Scatter also exist as special cases of the MapReduce-MergeBroadcast.
+Map-AllGather, Map-AllReduce and Map-Scatter also exist as special cases of the MapReduce-MergeBroadcast.
 These Map-Collective primitives provide many improvements over the traditional MapReduce-MergeBroadcast model.
 They are designed to maintain the same type of framework-managed excellent fault tolerance supported by the MapReduce frameworks.

-It is not our intention to find the optimal implementations for each of the environments, but rather to present a sufficiently optimal implementation for both the primitives and the environments in order to prove the performance efficiencies that can be gained through using even a modest implementation of these operations.
+In this work, our intention is to present a sufficiently optimal implementation for both the primitives and the environments in order to prove the performance efficiencies that can be gained through using even a modest implementation of these operations.
 We reserve locating the most optimized methods as a future work.
-Also we should note that finding most optimal implementations for cloud environments might end up being a moving target, as cloud environments evolve very rapidly and the cloud providers release new services and other features very frequently.
+Also we should note that finding most optimal implementations for cloud environments might end up being a moving target, as cloud environments evolve very rapidly and the cloud providers release new services and other features frequently.

-4.1.1 PERFORMANCE
+4.1.1 Performance